This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 What are some ashwagandha benefits for men and women?
 Here are some of the top uses that are supported by research:

-One of the most incredible aspects of adaptogen herbs is that they help people with thyroid problems.
+One of the most incredible aspects of adaptogen herbs is that they can help people with thyroid problems.
 Ashwagandha has been shown to support a sluggish thyroid for people diagnosed with Hashimoto’s disease, or underactive thyroid.

 For the millions of people who struggle with thyroid problems, many of whom don’t even know it, it may serve as the solution they’ve been waiting for.
-These ashwagandha health benefits for the thyroid also account for the herb’s benefits for weight loss since thyroid issues can lead to weight fluctuations.
+These ashwagandha benefits for the thyroid also account for the herb’s benefits for weight loss since thyroid issues can lead to weight fluctuations.

 In a 2017 pilot study published in the Journal of Alternative and Complementary Medicine, ashwagandha benefits for helping patients with subclinical hypothyroidism were evaluated.
 The 50 participants were diagnosed with thyroid disorder but didn’t display obvious symptoms of thyroid deficiency.